… and then suddenly it wasn’t.

-An earl?
-“I have never heard of you,” she said matter-of-factly, “and I know who all our neighbors are on both sides of the border.”
+“I have never heard of you,” she said flatly, “and I know who all our neighbors are on both sides of the border.”

 “Aye, well, you missed one.
-My earldom is small and only five years old, the northeast corner cut out of Sheffield that marches to the west of Tavendish lands, along the border.
-The king granted it to me for my loyal service at Agincourt five years ago.”
+My earldom is small and only five years old, a mere ten thousand acres with a bare fifteen miles of Scottish border.
+The king granted it to me for my service at Agincourt.”

 “We have no intention of it, my lady.”